 - _____ I’ve done what I can to minimize background noise.
 Do the interview in a spot where any background noise would be unlikely or minimized.
 Let family members/roommates know that you need a quiet environment and can’t be interrupted.
 Ask them not to flush nearby toilets (we’ve heard this happen more than once).
 Mute any devices that might cause distracting noises.

 - _____ I’ve identified potential causes of interruption.
-Be aware of situations that could momentarily interrupt the interview (e.g. a package delivery), and at the start of the interview inform the interviewer of the potential distraction.
+Be aware of situations that could momentarily interrupt the video interviews (e.g. a package delivery), and at the start of the interview inform the interviewer of the potential distraction.

 During the Interview